AaronZhenger/MoSimBuilder/Documentation/BuildMechanism.md

 # Build Mechanism

+### Builder Dev currently has two available mechanisms
+* Arms
+* Elevators

+## Building Arms
-Builder Currently has two mechanisms available,
+* To create an arm first create a new game object and then add a `BuildArm` Builder Dev currently has two mechanisms available,

 * Arms
 * Elevators